 Here is a video made by the National Assembly to commemorate the 35th Anniversary of the Uniting Church in Australia in June 2012.

 The Uniting Church takes its covenanting relationship with our Indigenous members very seriously.
 In 1985 the Uniting Aboriginal and Islander Christian Congress (UAICC or Congress) was established by resolution of the Uniting Church Assembly.
 The Congress is part of the Uniting Church in Australia, but determines its own goals and objectives and decides its policies and priorities.

 A reflection of the power of this covenant, the 12th Assembly of the Uniting Church in Australia (2009) adopted to change the Preamble the Constitution of the Uniting Church to recognising Aboriginal and Islander people as the First Peoples of Australia.
 This ground-breaking change took Uniting Church members on a journey of reflection, discovery, questioning, and dialogue.

-In Queensland, the Calvary Presbytery represents the Congress-affiliated Uniting congregations.
+In Queensland, the Carpentaria Presbytery represents the Congress-affiliated Uniting congregations.

 Visit the Congress website for more information.

 Across Australia the Uniting Church has a growing number of members from non-English speaking backgrounds and other cultures.
 In Queensland, the Synod Multi-Cross Cultural Committee is the representative body.
 On an Assembly level there is also a focus on Multicultural and Cross Cultural Ministry and a number of resources are available online.

 The Uniting Church values relationships with people of other faiths and cultures also and affirms the place of interfaith dialogue in creating and sustaining a culture of peace and harmony.
 To this end we have an Interfaith Relationships Committee and the National Assembly has the Relations with Other Faiths Working Group.